 Overall sound pressure levels (OASPL) were computed for each receiver location in the CFD model and are shown in the table.
 Variations in OASPL were observed, indicating that a ground observer would hear differences in the drone noise level depending on their position relative to the drone.

 A more detailed analysis of the sound pressure level (SPL) is shown in the spectral plot for one of the observer positions.
 You can see that the sound contains a strong blade passing frequency component along with a higher harmonic.
 These dominate the noise signature versus the higher frequency broadband noise.
 This is consistent with a casual observation of drone noise as you hear the prominent “buzzing” tones from a drone’s propellers as it flies overhead.

 Spectral plots like this can be turned into real sound files using the VRXPERIENCE Sound acoustic analysis tool inside Fluent.
 In addition, the psychoacoustic analysis tools can provide insight into the impact of the predicted sounds on observers close to the drone’s flight path.
 For example, you can determine how “loud” the sound is and how “harsh” the noise spectrum is perceived by an observer at a given position.

 Check out the interactive sound video below to click on microphones at different locations and hear the drone sound variations.
-To learn more about the newest acoustics enhancements and see how they can be used for your simulation, visit the CFD Simulation Product Page.
+To learn more about the newest acoustics enhancements and see how they can be used for your simulation, view the webinar: Listen to Your Aeroacoustics Simulations, or visit the CFD Simulation Product Page.